-Table 7-1 Stores used by MSS
+Stores used by MSS

 Keystore Function client.bcfks for Reflection for the Web's shared private key A client certificate is used to identify users connecting to the Security Proxy or an SSL/TLS host when either requires client authentication.
-If all users share the same client certificate, then the Administrative Server can automatically distribute it to Reflection for the Web clients when needed. rweb.bcfks for the Management and Security Server certificate signs the Security Proxy token saml.bcfks • for SAML authentication sshclient.bcfks for Reflection for the Web SSH not used by MSS itself trustedascj.bcfks for outbound HTTPS: Micro Focus Advanced Authentication and Automated Sign-on for Mainframe X.509 authentication client certificate validation and revocation checking used for LDAPS trustedps.bcfks trust store for Host Access for the Cloud and Reflection for the Web using SSL to host not used by MSS itself When settings are exported from the Security Proxy Wizard, certificates are added to this store. trustedws.bcfks contains only the public key and certificate from the rweb.bcfks store Certificates from this store are imported by the Security Proxy server into its trustedws.bcfks store.
+If all users share the same client certificate, then the Administrative Server can automatically distribute it to Reflection for the Web clients when needed. rweb.bcfks for the Management and Security Server certificate signs the Security Proxy token for client authentication to DCAS when using Automated Sign-on for Mainframe saml.bcfks for SAML authentication sshclient.bcfks for Reflection for the Web SSH not used by MSS itself trustedascj.bcfks for outbound HTTPS: Micro Focus Advanced Authentication and Automated Sign-on for Mainframe used for LDAPS trustedps.bcfks trust store for Host Access for the Cloud and Reflection for the Web using SSL to host not used by MSS itself When settings are exported from the Security Proxy Wizard, certificates are added to this store. trustedws.bcfks contains only the public key and certificate from the rweb.bcfks store Certificates from this store are imported by the Security Proxy server into its trustedws.bcfks store.